NordicHPC/sonar/tests/README.md

 Testing is divided between white box automated tests embedded in the code, the black box automated tests in this directory, and some interactive/manual tests in some subdirectories of this directory.

 To run the white box automated tests, run `cargo test` in this directory's parent directory.

-To run the black box automated tests, run `./run_tests.sh` in this directory.
+To run the black box automated tests, run `run_tests.sh` in this directory.
+Both will be run if you run `make test` in the parent directory.

 To run the interactive tests, cd to the various subdirectories of this directory and inspect the README.md files for instructions.
 (Also see below.)